Updated Tuesday, November 17, 2020

-For at least the next year, we anticipate our lives to be shaped by a timeline set by COVID-19.
-Are we waiting for a vaccine or an effective treatment or successful ways of avoiding this virus?
-We don’t know.
-That’s much of our uncertainty.
-We face difficult choices between conflicting needs and imperatives.
+For the foreseeable future, we anticipate our lives to be shaped by a timeline set by COVID-19.
+As we await a vaccine, we face difficult choices between conflicting needs and imperatives.
 If anything, we will exercise as much caution as possible, because we do not want to encourage the most vulnerable among us to choose between keeping themselves and others safe and participating in congregational life.

-- Online-only worship through at least Sunday, September 27.
-Most parts of worship are recorded earlier in the week with the sermon presented live at 8:45 and 10 am.
-This date may be extended as necessary.
+- Online-only worship until further notice.
+Most parts of worship are recorded earlier in the week with the sermon presented live at 8:45 and 10 am CT.

 - Weddings and funerals will be kept to less than 10 in attendance (immediate family only).